-Section 2 What makes you eligible to be a plan member?
-Section 2.1 Your eligibility requirements You are eligible for membership in our plan as long as: You have both Medicare Part A and Medicare Part B and - you live in our geographic service area (Section 2.3 below describes our service area).

-- Incarcerated individuals are not considered living in the geographic service area even if they are physically located in it.

-and you are a United States citizen or are lawfully present in the United States - □- and you meet the special eligibility requirements described below.
+Section 2.
+1 Your eligibility requirements You are eligible for membership in our plan as long as: You have both Medicare Part A and Medicare Part B and - you live in our geographic service area (Section 2.3 below describes our service area).
+Incarcerated individuals are not considered living in the geographic service area even if they are physically located in it. and - you are a United States citizen or are lawfully present in the United States and - you meet the special eligibility requirements described below.